Relocation Guide · Last updated 2 June 2026

 This is the honest part: Gibraltar is not cheap.
 It is significantly more expensive than retiring to rural Spain or Portugal.
 Most of the cost premium comes from housing and imported goods.

-| Cost item | Approximate monthly cost (at the time of writing) |
+| Cost item | Approximate monthly cost (public listings indicate, as of 2026) |

 |---|---|